zabbix/ansible-collection/plugins/README.md

             <td colspan=3 align="left">filter</td>
             <td colspan=1 align="left"><code>dict</code></td>
             <td colspan=1 align="left"></td>
             <td colspan=1 align="left">The parameter is used to select hosts in Zabbix.
 Each parameter refines the search.
 For multiple parameters, 'AND' logic is applied.
-If you specify <code>hostgroups</code> and <code>templates</code>, this means a host that both is a member of any of the specified host groups and has any of the specified templates will be found.</td>
+Specifying <code>hostgroups</code> and <code>templates</code> will return a host that is both a member of any of the specified host groups and has any of the specified templates.</td>
         </tr>
         <tr>
             <td rowspan=11></td>